eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 @property (strong, nonatomic) NSString *contents;

 // Notice we can override the getter name to make it read nicer
+// * We don't need strong|weak here because this BOOL is a primitive value and
+//   is statically allocated (not on the heap)
 @property (nonatomic, getter=isMatched) BOOL matched;
 @property (nonatomic, getter=isChosen) BOOL chosen;

+// Public methods of Card
 - (int)match:(NSArray *)cards;

-@end // end of interface block
+@end // end of public interface
 ```